 2. Wilderness Lodge

 A lobby is a corridor or hall connected with a series of rooms and used as a passageway or waiting room, such as a foyer.
 Definitionally-speaking, a lobby is not necessarily at the entrance to a building.
-I’m not just defining terms for fun (although I do partake in that joyous hobby from time to time), but because I think it’s critical to ‘defending’ my pick here.
-The Contemporary’s grand atrium is not at its (fairly dull) ground floor entrance near the check-in desk, it’s on the fourth floor.
+I’m just defining terms for fun–it’s one of my favorite hobbies!
+Okay, not really.
+Rather, I think it’s critical to ‘defend’ my pick here.
+The Contemporary’s grand atrium is not at its ground floor entrance near the check-in desk, nice as that may be post-reimagining, it’s on the fourth floor.

-The fourth floor Grand Canyon concourse “technically” meets the definitional requirements of the word lobby.
+The fourth floor Grand Canyon concourse meets the definitional requirements of the word lobby.
 More importantly, it’s the area of the hotel that most closely parallels the other top entries on this list.
 The only thing it lacks is check-in desks.
 Big deal.
 Not one single entry onto this list made it due to its breathtaking check-in desks.
 Those are a non-factor as far as I’m concerned.
-(Although, I guess, reasonable minds may vary…perhaps you’re a big check-in desk fan?)
+If you have a computer–and it’s safe to assume you do since I don’t send these posts out by courier pigeon–you’re probably doing online check-in and bypassing the front desk, anyway.

 The Contemporary’s lobby earns the #1 spot here because it is the most quintessentially Disney.
-Brilliant engineering, monorails whizzing through, a beautiful mural by Disney Legend Mary Blair, one of Walt Disney World’s most recognizable restaurants, and a modern design-aesthetic.
+Brilliant engineering, monorails whizzing through, a beautiful mural by Disney Legend Mary Blair, one of Walt Disney World’s most recognizable restaurants, and just an awe-inspiring appearance that you will not find anywhere else in the world (or World).
 Can you imagine the conversation that ensued when one of the Imagineers explained that they wanted the monorail–a state of the art transportation system at the time–to pass through an A-frame hotel?!